 Rigorously advertising your fitness business can work wonders!
 Target both online and offline channels.

-Additionally, you can also promote your business through digital marketing methods – Google PPC, social media, and online communities.
+Additionally, you can also adopt your business through digital marketing methods – Google PPC, social media, and online communities.
 These ads can be highly effective as they are very targeted.
 You can reach out to people who are looking for similar services on Google with pay per click advertising.
 You can also run social media ads where you can target an audience of a particular age group, gender, location, or specific interests, especially on Facebook and Instagram.
 Post about your gym/ fitness center/ health club in the relevant online communities of fitness enthusiasts, where you are more likely to find potential customers.